-Boroughs with some assets

-- At least one local funder - Active CVS - Less access to corporates but some potential - Likely to be outer London, high wealth areas

-Good returns from donations and local funding and increasing local volunteering

-Multiple asset boroughs

-- At least one local funder

-- Active CVS

-- Access to larger businesses/corporates

-- High wealth area

-- Likely to be inner London/City borders

-Significant returns from donations, corporate investment/volunteering and local funding

-Boroughs with fewer assets

-- No active CVS/infrastructure

-- No local funder

-- Predominantly micro business

-- Lack of employer/business networks

-- Likely to be outer London/dormitory borough

-- least wealthy

-Very modest financial returns achieved through themed campaigns, catalysing local volunteering

-Boroughs with greater potential

-- Active CVS/infrastructure - No local funder - Access to larger businesses/BIDS/corporate HQ - Likely to be outer London but in high growth area or wealthy area boroughs.
-Those in the upper two quadrants will have access to greater

-Modest returns through themed campaigns, individual donations, corporate volunteering development of new models to more effectively mobilise resources in order to strengthen resilience and support local communities."
+Boroughs with some assets Multiple asset boroughs At least one local funder Active CVS Less access to corporates but some potential Likely to be outer London, high wealth areas Good returns from donations and local funding and increasing local volunteering At least one local funder Active CVS Access to larger businesses/corporates High wealth area Likely to be inner London/City borders Significant returns from donations, corporate investment/volunteering and local funding Boroughs with fewer assets Boroughs with greater potential Boroughs with fewer assets • No active CVS/infrastructure • No local funder • Predominantly micro business • Lack of employer/business networks • Likely to be outer London/ dormitory borough - least wealthy Boroughs with greater potential Active CVS/infrastructure No local funder Access to larger businesses/BIDS/corporate HQ Likely to be outer London but in high growth area or wealthy area development of new models to more effectively mobilise resources in order to strengthen resilience and support local communities."

-Debbie Weekes-Bernard.
-Deputy Mayor for Social Integration, Social Mobility and Community Engagement, GLA.
+Debbie Weekes-Bernard, Deputy Mayor for Social Integration, Social Mobility and Community Engagement, GLA.